garysweaver/irie/README.md

     accepts_nested_attributes_for :association_name_1, :association_name_2
     default_as_json_includes :association_name_1, :association_name_2

+#### Including id and other non-mass-assignable attributes in the JSON

+To include extra non-mass-assignable attributes in the json, add those to default_as_json_includes. id is a common attribute that needs to be returned in the json but you should be allowed to set:

+    accepts_nested_attributes_for :association_name_1, :association_name_2
+    default_as_json_includes :id, :association_name_1, :association_name_2

 #### No Associations

 To return a view of a model without associations, even if those associations are defined to be displayed via default_as_json_includes, use the no_associations param. e.g. to return the foobars accessible attributes only: